POLIN Museum of the History of Polish Jews: Organizational structure

 The Core Exhibition's academic team consists of Barbara Kirshenblatt-Gimblett (Program Director) of New York University, Hanna Zaremska of the Institute of History of the Polish Academy of Sciences, Adam Teller of Brown University, Igor Kąkolewski of the University of Warmia and Mazury, Marcin Wodziński of the University of Wrocław, Samuel Kassow of Trinity College, Barbara Engelking and Jacek Leociak of the Polish Center for Holocaust Research at the Polish Academy of Sciences, Helena Datner of the Jewish Historical Institute, and Stanisław Krajewski of Warsaw University.
 Antony Polonsky of Brandeis University is the Core Exhibition's chief historian.

 American Friends of POLIN Museum of the History of Polish Jews is a U.S. based non-profit organization supporting the foundation of the museum.

-On June 17, 2009, the museum launched the Virtual Shtetl portal, which collects and provides access to essential information about Jewish life in Poland before and after the Holocaust in Poland.
+On 17 June 2009, the museum launched the Virtual Shtetl portal, which collects and provides access to essential information about Jewish life in Poland before and after the Holocaust in Poland.
 The portal now features more than 1,240 towns with maps, statistics, and image galleries based in large measure on material provided by local history enthusiasts and former residents of those places.

+Distinguished Benefactors and Donors Council

+Distinguished Benefactors

+Distinguished Benefactors are a group of individuals and institutions who have supported the museum's programme activities after the Museum of the History of Polish Jews' founding campaign, which was conducted between 1993 and 2014 by the Association of the Jewish Historical Institute in Poland.
+The first Distinguished Benefactor is businessman, art collector and patron Gregory Jankilevitsch.

+The current list of Distinguished Benefactors of the Museum of the History of Polish Jews includes: